Moving & Handling

 Manual Handling Training

-As an employer, may need to do to protect employees from the risk of injury through manual handling tasks in the workplace.
+As an employer, you need to protect employees from the risk of injury through manual handling tasks in the workplace.
 It will also be useful to employees and their representatives.

 The Manual Handling Operations Regulations 1992, as amended in 2002 (‘the Regulations’) apply to a wide range of manual handling activities, including lifting, lowering, pushing, pulling or carrying.
 The load may be either animate, such as a person or an animal, or inanimate, such as a box or a trolley.